 The Company is also subject to provincial regulation and supervision in each province and territory of Canada in which it carries on business.
-Provincial insurance regulation is concerned primarily with the form of insurance contracts and the sale and marketing of insurance and annuity products, including the licensing and supervision of insurance agents.
-Individual variable insurance contracts and the underlying segregated funds to which they relate are also subject to guidelines established by the Canadian Life and Health Insurance Association Inc. which have been incorporated into regulation in Ontario, are consistent with guidelines in Quebec adopted under the authority of Quebec insurance legislation, and are generally followed by the regulators of all other provinces.
+While mainly subject to direct governance by provincial insurance regulation, which is concerned primarily with the form of insurance contracts and the sale and marketing of insurance and annuity products, including the licensing and supervision of insurance agents, the Company is also subject to other provincial regulatory regimes governing general commercial conduct, such as consumer protection and privacy.
+Insurance sales and agent compensation are also subject to guidelines established by the Canadian Insurance Services Regulatory Organization, which have been incorporated into the criteria by which provincial insurance regulators undertake supervision.
+Individual variable insurance contracts and the underlying segregated funds to which they relate are also subject to guidelines established by the Canadian Insurance regulators undertake supervision.
+Individual variable insurance contracts and the underlying segregated funds to which they relate are also subject to guidelines established by the Canadian Life and Health Insurance Association Inc. which have been incorporated into regulation in Ontario, are consistent with guidelines in Quebec adopted under the authority of Québec insurance legislation, and are generally followed by the regulators of all other provinces.
 These guidelines govern a number of matters relating to the sale of these products and the administration of the underlying segregated funds.
-Manufacturers Life is licensed to transact business in all provinces and territories of Canada.
+MLI is licensed to transact business in all provinces and territories of Canada.